 - Vitamin B6 (9%)

-A rich source of vitamins and minerals, the vitamin K makeup in one cup of cooked kale stands out considerably amongst the other nutrients.
+A rich source of vitamins and minerals, the vitamin K makeup in one cup of cooked kale stands out considerably among the other nutrients.
 Playing a crucial part in blood clotting and extreme bleeding inhibition, some experts are now looking to vitamin K as a natural way to treat osteoporosis, but the research is inconsistent so the medical community has not embraced it yet.
-(3)
+(4)

 7 Ways Kale is Good for Your Health

 Of the kale health benefits that doctors and researchers have accepted, these 7 stand out:

 1. Cancer Prevention – Like all of cancer-fighting cruciferous vegetables, kale can stop cancer in its tracks.
 Research has revealed, for instance, that more than 70 percent of all studies directed toward cruciferous vegetables have found they guard against cancer.
 (5)

 According to the National Cancer Institute, the secret behind the cancer-killing ability of cruciferous veggies is that they are rich in glucosinolates – a large group of sulfur-containing compounds.
 (6) These powerful substances break down during the chewing and digestion process into biologically active mixtures that stop cancer cell development, which are referred to as indoles, thiocyanates and isothiocyanates.

 Revealed to prevent cancer growth in rats and mice, indoles and isothiocyanates have signaled they protect against cancer of the bladder, breast, colon, liver, lung, and stomach.
 There are numerous explanations why indoles and isothiocyanates stop cancer from spreading.
 They are known to: (6)

 - Contain antiviral and antibacterial properties.